MajesticGoodness/subbyWubby/report/Report.md

 ## 2. Introduction

-At this stage, we didn't immediately see the need to get started on writing a program just yet, so we sorted the letter frequencies of both the cipher text and of English in Google Sheets to allow us to immediately begin decryption attempts.^[We do eventually get around to writing a small program once the functionality we require becomes clear.]
+We didn't immediately see the need to write a program just yet.
+We were anxious to see if our method had validity.
+So, we sorted the letter frequencies of both the cipher text and of English in Google Sheets.
+Then, we proceeded to map letters manually.^[We do eventually get around to writing a small program once the functionality we require becomes clear.]

 ![Cipher text frequencies](googleSheetsCipherLetterFreq.png)

-It may not seem like much, but this critical step allowed us to build some confidence on an otherwise daunting task.
-Could we really do this?
-We immediately opened up Visual Studio Code and tried a few substitutions with just `CTRL + F`, and replace all.
+This innocent little step turned out to be critical later on, because it allowed us to build some understanding of what was needed for a decryption helper program.
+We started out just with Visual Studio Code and its ```CTRL+F``` find all and replace function.
+Just this simple approach allowed us to get surprisingly far, as we will see in Section 3.

 ![English letter frequencies](googleSheetsEnglishLetterFreq.png)